 She got up slowly, still looking at him, then she turned away.
-The last thing he saw was her elegant figure, with the braid on his back, disappearing behind the door.
+The last thing he saw was her elegant figure, with the braid on her back, disappearing behind the door.
 Then he relaxed and said:

-“Already gone, you can go out.”
+“Already gone, you can come out.”

-An imperceptible panel opened in the wall and appeared an identical man to him manipulating a cell phone.
+An imperceptible panel opened in the wall and an identical man appeared to him manipulating a cell phone.

 “It’s done.”
 He said, and then looked at him.
-“Are you sure about this, brother?”
+“Are you sure about this, Brother?”

 “Of course.”
 Deng told his twin, with blatant disregard.
 “That threat will suffice.
 I can’t understand how a woman like her, with those enemies she has built up over the years, had the nerve to have a child.
 Best for me: easy way to handle her.”

 “I’m sick of hearing about the Fiamma Nera.”
 Deng muttered, rummaging in a drawer of his desk for the flask of liquor.
 “Everyone, everywhere, keeps telling me about the bloody Fiamma Nera.
 And about bloody Daniele Monteleone and his clan, too.”